TimLavers/OpenRDR/documentation/design/conditions.md

 A restriction clause could be applied in the evaluation of series conditions if required.

-## Case predicates that cannot be expressed as episodic or series conditions
+## Case structure conditions
+A case structure condition will hold a single sub-object, a `CaseStructurePredicate`.
+The predicate will do the actual case evaluation.
+In the first instance, the only predicates available will be `IsAbsentFromCase` and `IsPresentInCase`.
+These both have an `Attribute` and evaluate `true` or `false` depending on whether or not the attribute is in the data for the case.

+## Other kinds of conditions
 It's possible to think of assertions that might involve more than one attribute.
 For example, `mass/(height * height) > 28`.
 These kinds of calculations won't be expressible as conditions like